sallyklpoon/sallyklpoon/README.md

 👀 You can check out my portfolio site at sallyklpoon.xyz

-⚡ Fun fact: my Chinese name, in Mandarin, sounds like "ice cream"! 🍦 (I speak both Cantonese and Mandarin)
+⚡ Fun fact: my Chinese name, in Mandarin, sounds like "ice cream"! 🍦